Written by Ada’s Medical Knowledge Team

 A positive ELISA test should be followed by a supplementary Western blot test.
 This test can detect two different classes of antibodies that the body produces as it reacts against the different molecules, or “antigens”, which are part of the Borrelia burgdorferi bacteria that cause LD.

-The body produces IgM antibodies as a first response to LD, so a positive test can be used to make an early diagnosis.
+Good to know: The body produces IgM antibodies as a first response to LD, so a positive test can be used to make an early diagnosis.
 One problem with testing for IgM antibodies is that a false positive result is a likely possibility.
 It can take 4-6 weeks for the body to produce IgG antibodies in large enough quantities for the Western blot test to detect them, so it is not possible to make an early diagnosis of LD by testing for IgG antibodies.
 However, tests for IgG antibodies tend to be more accurate.

 Ticks are most active in the warmer months (April to September) but it is advisable to take precautions against Lyme disease throughout the year, particularly in areas where it is prevalent.
 The most effective precaution to take against LD is to minimise contact with ticks.
 When spending time outside, avoid wooded and brushy areas with high grass.
 If people must spend time outside, walking in the center of trails where the grass is flatter can reduce the chances of contact with infected ticks.